mike-lischke/stringtemplate4ts/README.md

 The documentation is [here](./doc/index.md)

 Per the BSD license in [LICENSE.txt](LICENSE.txt), this software is not guaranteed to work and might even destroy all life on this planet.

+## Known Differences

+The port closely resembles the original.
+Luckily, Java and TypeScript share many similarities, allowing for the implementation of even esoteric language features such as runtime method access and invocation using string names (also known as reflection).
+However, there are a few differences, which are listed below:

+- Importing modules is different in both languages and can be challenging when dealing with circular dependencies.
+To avoid these dependencies, interfaces and factory methods have been defined for certain classes that refer to each other.
+This should not impose any restrictions for normal usage.
+- Formatting numbers with arbitrary format strings and locale support is not available.
+We can either have locale aware formatting using the standard `toLocaleString` method or we can have a custom format string pattern, not both.
+I decided for the latter (which uses the `fast-printf` library).
+Once I have found a library which supports both (such as `luxon` for date and time), this can be improved.

 ## Installation